degardinn/docker-aws-ecs-autoscaling/README.md

     docker run degardinn/aws-ecs-autoscaling

 This command should be run as a scheduled task, we recommend running it every 5 minutes or less.
+It can be add as a *CRON* task by executing this command:

+    echo "*/5 * * * * docker run ndegardin/aws-ecs-autoscaling" | crontab -

-See **EC2 instances User Data** to know how to add such a *CRON* task.
+See **EC2 instances User Data** for the right place where to put this command.

 ## Notes